DanielGriffiths1182/ruby-codewars-archive/README.md

 - 90 (LVL 8) "Square(n) Sum" - Complete the squareSum method so that it squares each number passed into it and then sums the results together.

+- 91 (LVL 8) "Grasshopper - Basic Function Fixer" - I created this function to add five to any number that was passed in to it and return the new value.
+It doesn't throw any errors but it returns the wrong number.

+ Can you help me fix the function?